May 19th 2013

 Posted May 8th, 2009

-On Compass, Joshua Redman takes the concept of “playing trio” in surprising new directions.
+On Compass, Joshua Redman takes the concept of ‘playing trio’ in surprising new directions.
 The title of his third Nonesuch disc evokes navigation, travel, a desire to find one’s bearings.
-Redman confirms, “This album was a journey for me, a...
+Redman confirms, ‘This album was a journey for me, a further exploration of the trio format.
+Musically, it’s an expansion on, and extension of, Back East,’ his acclaimed 2007 set...

 Posted Jan 13th, 2009